open-telemetry/opentelemetry-specification/specification/baggage/api.md

 OPTIONAL parameters:

 `Metadata` Optional metadata associated with the name-value pair.
-This should be an opaque wrapper for a string with no semantic meaning.
-Left opaque to allow for future functionality.
+This should be a wrapper for a string with no semantic meaning.
+We use a wrapper to allow for future functionality.

 `Context` The context containing the `Baggage` in which to set the baggage entry.